 7. Burnaby Lake Regional Park

 Explore the natural wonders of Burnaby Lake Regional Park, a wonderful wildlife sanctuary and a favourite spot for birdwatchers.
-The entire Burnaby Lake Loop Trail is 10 kms.
+The entire Burnaby Lake Loop Trail is 10 km.
 Download a map of the area.

-The most popular two entrance points into the park are Avalon Avenue near the Equestrian Centre and Piper Avenue.
+The two most popular entrance points into the park are Avalon Avenue near the Equestrian Centre and Piper Avenue.

 Fall colours at Burnaby Lake.
 Photo: Wendy Nordvik-Carr©